 Only allowing one research staff member into your home to conduct the visit.

-Following universal masking protocolshttps://infonet.bruyere.org/en/covid-staff-ipac, which means that all research staff must wear a N95 or KN95 mask while in your home.
+Following universal masking protocols in place at Bruyère.
+This currently means that all staff will wear [STATE BRUYÈRE REQUIREMENTS CURRENTLY IN PLACE: SEE https://infonet.bruyere.org/en/covid-staff-ipac] while in your home.

 Maintaining physical distancing of 2 metres between all individuals who are not from the same household, where possible.